 This is a professional technique that can dramatically improve your RSI analysis.
 Instead of always using 70/30, you can adjust the levels based on the primary trend to get more relevant signals.

 - In a strong bullish trend: The market will naturally have stronger momentum.
-In this case, we often adjust the levels to 80 and 40.
+In this case, adjust the levels to 80 and 40.
 The 80 level becomes the new, more reliable overbought signal, and the 40-50 zone often acts as a key area for the RSI during pullbacks.

 By adapting your levels to the market’s current personality, you move from a rigid, one-size-fits-all approach to a more dynamic and intelligent form of analysis.